 To recap:

-- Teams recording requires a paid license + an enabled admin policy + same-org membership — all three
+- Teams recording requires a paid license + an enabled admin policy + same-org membership — all three, every time

 - External guests can't record even if either party has high-tier licensing

-- Recordings live in the organizer's OneDrive / SharePoint, with sharing dependent on the host
+- Recordings live in the organizer's OneDrive / SharePoint, and getting one shared externally depends entirely on the host

-- First, try asking with a 5-second script for consent-based recording
+- First, try asking with a 5-second script — most reasonable hosts will say yes if you lead with the purpose

 - When that doesn't work, record from your own Mac — it bypasses Teams' permission model entirely